 Now Danny knows not only that he’s getting a lot of leads from his website, but where they came from, and at what cost.

 This has allowed Danny to feel a lot more confident about where he is spending his marketing dollars.
 He knows his SEO campaign works the best and is generating leads at an incredible $11 cost per lead.
-This validated his decision to continue investing in SEO.
+This validated his decision to continue investing in SEO as an electrical contractor.
 Most notably, he felt more comfortable trying Google Ads again.
 He had been using paid advertising before but turned spending off because he couldn’t track results.
 Now that he can see which leads are generated by his Google Ads campaign, down to the keyword the prospect used, and at what cost.
 This makes him feel confident that Google Ads works for his business.
 This also lets his agency manage spending on his paid advertising with more granularity than it could do previously.

 As an added bonus, his form tracking solution keeps a duplicate of all his contact forms submissions.
 He had a disruption to his email service and wasn’t able to receive email for a couple of days.
 He was able to get back in touch with everyone because he had a backup of all his contact form submissions.